-passed at least 45 credits at Level 5 including Object Oriented Programming or Software Design and Development; and

-- made an attempt at a further 45 credits at Level 5 including Object Oriented Programming or Software Design and Development; and - registered for any Level 5 modules not yet attempted alongside your Level 6 modules.
+- passed at least 45 credits at Level 5 including Object Oriented Programming or Software Design and Development; and - made an attempt at a further 45 credits at Level 5 including Object Oriented Programming or Software Design and Development; and - registered for any Level 5 modules not yet attempted alongside your Level 6 modules.
 If, for exceptional reasons, you have not attempted any Level 4 modules, you must also register on these alongside your Level 6 modules.

 When planning your studies, you must take into account the time it will take for these assessments to be marked and graded.
-Modules that are attempted in a session, will have results released during the following session and not before.